jaantollander/masters-thesis/content/74_job_scripts.md

 srun --nodes 1 --ntasks 2 <program-3> &
 # 4. job step
 srun --nodes 1 --ntasks 2 <program-4> &
-# Wait for job 2. and 3. to complete
+# Wait for jobs 2. and 3. to complete
 wait
 ```

 The above script is an example of a large parallel batch job with four job steps.
 For example,
 The first program will run on the first job step and could load data to the local disk.
-The second program will run on the second job step utilizing all given nodes, tasks, and cpus and the majority of the given time.
+The second program will run on the second job step utilizing all given nodes, tasks, and CPUs and the majority of the given time.
-It would be is a large parallel program such as a large, well parallelizing simulation communicating via MPI.
+It would be a large parallel program, such as a large, well-parallelizing simulation communicating via MPI.
-The third and fourth programs job steps will run in parallel after the first step, both utilizing all tasks and CPUs from a single node.
+The third and fourth programs' job steps will run parallel after the first step, utilizing all tasks and CPUs from a single node.
-These programs could be programs for post processing steps, for example, processing and backing up the simulation results.
+These programs could be post-processing steps, for example, processing and backing up the simulation results.